Dan Collison

 Heating device asset table

-Heating device asset table - with search and filters - and - bulk action functionality.
+Heating device table with search, filters, and bulk action functionality.

 Heating device asset table Heating device asset table Heating device asset table Heating device asset table